-Colorado Legal Resources
+Free Online Legal Resources

-There are many different court systems within the class of trial courts; these may be further subdivided into courts of limited and general jurisdiction.
-Courts of limited jurisdiction include traffic courts, municipal courts and small claims courts.
-These primarily deal with smaller civil and criminal affairs in addition to preliminary work for the courts of general jurisdiction.
+There are many different court systems within the class of trial courts; these may be further subdivided into courts of limited jurisdiction and general jurisdiction.
+Courts of limited jurisdiction include traffic courts, municipal courts, county courts, and small claims courts.
+These primarily deal with smaller civil and criminal affairs, in addition to preliminary work for the courts of general jurisdiction.

 We have Colorado attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.